AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

     subtype Positive is Integer range 1..Integer'Last;

-Since they're standard subtypes, you can declare variables of those subtypes directly in your implementation, in the same as you can declare :ada:`Integer` variables.
+Since they're standard subtypes, you can declare variables of those subtypes directly in your implementation, in the same way as you can declare :ada:`Integer` variables.

 As indicated in the table above, however, there is a difference in behavior for